What Is An Escrow Holdback, And How Can It Help You Close On Time?

 Buying a home is a process, and several factors can impact how long it takes to close on a house.
 You could lose your financing, the property could appraise for less than the agreed-upon purchase price, or a home appraisal or home inspection may uncover issues that need to be repaired.

 If repair work or new construction approval is preventing you from closing on schedule, an escrow holdback may be an appropriate solution.
 An escrow holdback is the act of collecting additional funds at closing that will be refunded after necessary repairs have been made to the purchased property.
-The buyer or seller is incentivized to fix the home promptly to get their money back.
+In other words, a holdback is a tool that incentivizes the buyer or seller to fix the home promptly to get their money back.

 An escrow holdback could also help you keep your closing date if you’re refinancing.
 If your home requires repairs due to normal wear and tear or other minor issues, your lender may agree to an escrow holdback to keep the transaction moving.